-- (68) John came in the room.
+(68) John came in the room.
 John sat.
 John slept.
-(Interpreted as "John came into the room, sat, and then slept.") - (69) John entered the room by the garden.
+(Interpreted as "John came into the room, sat, and then slept.")

+(69) John entered the room by the garden.
 John slept.
-(Interpreted recursively, as in ()) - (70) John came in the room, sat, and slept.
+(Interpreted recursively, as in ())(70) John came in the room, sat, and slept.

 The illustrations in Figure 1a-c conform to a G1 grammar.
 In these diagrams, there are no category labels, e.g. "noun" or "verb", and no phrase labels, such as "verb phrase".
 The simplest grammatical structure would be a linear arrangement of words as a proposition/sentence.
-There are modern languages represented by G1 grammars, for example, Pirahã (see also Futrell et al.

-2016; Everett 2005; 2009a; Everett and Gibson 2019) but also Warlpiri, Wargamay, Hixkaryána, Kayardild, Gavião and Amele among others (Pullum 2020).
+There are modern languages represented by G1 grammars, for example, Pirahã (see also Futrell et al. 2016; Everett 2005; 2009a; Everett and Gibson 2019) but also Warlpiri,Wargamay, Hixkaryána, Kayardild, Gavião and Amele among others (Pullum 2020).

-A G2 grammar would allow the structure in Figure 2 which shows hierarchical nesting of sub-phrases.
-A G3 grammar would allow structures such as that shown in Figure 3.
+A G_2 grammar would allow the structure in Figure 2 which shows hierarchical nesting of sub-phrases.
+A G_3 grammar would allow structures such as that shown in Figure 3.
 Two sentences are contained in or "dominated by" the highest sentence making this a grammar without constraints on recursion.
-Everett (2017) uses Peirce's theory of signs (below) to outline an evolutionary pathway to symbol-based language based on speech, inference, and gestures.
+These different grammars can understood as a set of